All Episodes

 Among the many exhibits, the documentary called Zoo.

-It's about what the director Robinson Devore accurately characterizes as the last taboo on the boundary of something comprehensible.
+It's about what the director Robinson Devor accurately characterizes as the last taboo on the boundary of something comprehensible.

 This is in the LA Times, by the way.

-The director himself put it best, quote, I aestheticized the sleaze right out of it.
+The director himself put it best, quote, I aestheticized the sleaze right out of it, unquote.

-By the way, some of these audio interviews, uh two of the three men who involve were involved did not want to appear on cameras, or they're just audio interviews.
+By the way, some of these audio interviews, two of the three men who were involved did not want to appear on camera, so they're just audio interviews.

 Dever and his writing partner live in Seattle, and they were stunned, as were many in the state, by a story that broke in 2005 about a local man who died after having sex with an Arabian stallion.

-Or better put, it's perfectly okay to have sex with a horse as long as you can prove that the can't prove the horse didn't enjoy it.
+Or better put, it's perfectly okay to have sex with a horse as long as you Can prove that they can't prove a horse didn't enjoy it.

-At any rate, uh bestiality is not illegal in Washington.
+At any rate, bestiality is not illegal in Washington.

-He said, Well, This is an opportunity for my documentary.
+He said, wow, this is an opportunity for my documentary.

 Though the movie or the documentary Zoo is intent on allowing these men to be heard, the director's intention was not polemical.

-I'm not in there wrestling with a legal or animal cruelty issues.
+I'm not in there wrestling with illegal or animal cruelty issues.

 I'm not doing that.